creisle/pq-trees/README.md

     set of values in the input vector
 ####string print_expression(bool)

-    prints out an expression corresponding to the current tree structure
+    return an expression string corresponding to the current tree structure
 ####bool reduce\_and_replace(int, vector\<int>)

-    performs reductions on the tree based on the input vector. after reduction. replaces the full leaves with the new universal tree that was built from the input vector
+    performs reductions on the tree based on the input vector. after reduction. replaces the full leaves with the new universal tree that was built from the input vector. returns false if the tree is irreducible
 ####bool set\_consecutive(vector\<int>)

     Performs reductions on the tree based on the input vector. does not add or remove any leaves from the tree
+    returns false if the tree is irreducible
 ####bool equivalent(PQTree&)

     Compares two trees to see if they are equivalent.
-Trees are equivalent if they impose the same set of restaints.
+Trees are equivalent if they impose the same set of restaints. returns true if the trees are equivalent, false otherwise

 ##How to use this implementation?
 ####Example: Testing Planarity of an st-numbered input graph from the adjacnecy list